unacast/deprecated-unacast.github.io/_posts/2016-02-25-on-idempotency-in-distributed-rest-apis.md

 A typical semantic used to ensure idempotency for a ``PUT`` request is to require the client to send all the values, including the ones that does not change, when updating an object.
-This approach results in an ``PUT`` that is idempotent but prone to race conditions both in case of network failure and in highly concurrent environments.
+This approach results in an ``PUT`` that is idempotent but prone to race conditions, both in case of network failure and in highly concurrent environments.

 Say ``Alice`` tries to update the ``secret`` to ``"A"`` and because the network